-&lt;sup>21 Thomas et al, Effects of one year's treatment with ranitidine and of truncal vagotomy on gastric contents, 6 GUT.
+21 Thomas et al, Effects of one year's treatment with ranitidine and of truncal vagotomy on gastric contents, 6 Gut.
 Vol. 28, 726-738 (1987).

-86. Had any Defendant warned Plaintiff that Zantac could lead to exposure to NDMA or, in turn, cancer, Plaintiff would not have taken Zantac.

-87. Plaintiff did not learn of the link between his cancer and Zantac exposure until October 1, 2019, when he learned that Zantac contained high levels of NDMA by reading an article online.

-88. After being diagnosed with cancer, Plaintiff investigated what could have caused his cancer, but to no avail until recently when he heard about the connection of Zantac to NDMA and cancer.
+- 84. Based on prevailing scientific evidence, exposure to Ranitidine (and the attendant NDMA) can cause bladder cancer. - 85.
+Plaintiff's bladder cancer was caused by ingestion of Ranitidine. - 86.
+Had any Defendant warned Plaintiff that Ranitidine under brand name Zantac could lead to exposure to NDMA or, in turn, cancer, Plaintiff would not have taken Zantac. - 87.
+Plaintiff did not learn of the link between his cancer and Zantac exposure until September 2019, when she learned that Zantac contained high levels of NDMA. - 88.
+After being diagnosed with cancer, Plaintiff investigated what could have caused his cancer, but to no avail until recently when he heard about the connection of Zantac to NDMA and cancer.